ostrich75/azure-content/articles/azure-stack/azure-stack-enable-multiple-concurrent-users.md

 	Export-Certificate -Cert $cert -FilePath c:\CA.cer

-This exports the Azure Stack certificate to the C:/ drive.
+This exports the Azure Stack certificate to the C:\ drive.
 Copy it from this location onto your client.

 ### Configure the clients